Image Dot Image Dot

 Triangular Patterns

-Wondering How to Freeze Guacamole?
+Wondering How Long You Can Freeze Guacamole?
 Here’s Why You Shouldn’t

-So, you want to learn how to freeze guacamole?
-Stop right there!
-Here’s the thing: When frozen and thawed, avocados lose most of that buttery, fresh taste that make them so delicious.
-So, the next time you have an abundance of this delicious green fruit, think flavor-first.
-Explore your avo options that don’t involve a freezer.
+So, you may be wondering, “Can you freeze guacamole?” or perhaps, “How long can you freeze guacamole?”
+Stop right there.
+Here’s the thing: When frozen and thawed, avocados lose most of that buttery, fresh taste that makes them so delicious.
+So, the next time you have an abundance of this delicious green fruit, think of flavor first.
+Here, we explore why you shouldn’t store guacamole in the freezer and offer other avocado storage options.

 Avocados Are Always Good

-Sure, like just about anything, guacamole can be frozen.
-But just because you can do something doesn’t mean you should!
-Frozen guac loses its fresh flavor and creamy texture.
-Even worse, other key, crisp ingredients — such as onions, jalapeños, and tomatoes — will not maintain their texture once frozen.
+Sure, like just about anything, guacamole and avocados can technically be frozen.
+But just because you can do something doesn’t mean you should.
+Guacamole that has been stored in the freezer loses its fresh flavor and creamy texture.
+Even worse, other key, crisp ingredients, such as onions, jalapeños, and tomatoes, will not maintain their texture once frozen.
 And who wants rubbery tomatoes?

 • Place the flesh-side down in a container of water.
 Refrigerate it for up to two days.